waiel/laravel-tenancy.com/resources/markdown/documentation/implementation/migrations.md

 If you want new tenants to be migrated by default, you can easily do so.
 In your `tenancy.php` configuration set `db > tenant-migrations-path` to a valid path and all your new tenants will run these migrations per default.

+##### Default seeds for newly auto-migrated tenants

+In case you would also like to seed the databases of your newly created and migrated tenants, you can enable `db > tenant-seed-class` in your `tenancy.php` configuration file.
+Change this setting to a fully namespaced class name and the package will automatically run this seed after it has ran the automatic migrations.

+##### Migration related commands

+Obviously tenancy is also able to run migrations running through artisan.

+Each of the native Laravel migrate and seed command has its tenancy counterpart, for instance.

+- `tenancy:migrate`
+- `tenancy:db:seed`

+Please check their separate signatures for more information of valid arguments and options.